 We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
-We are independent of the Company in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) together with the ethical requirements that are relevant to our audit of the financial statements in United Arab Emirates and we have fulfilled our other responsibilities in accordance with these requirements.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+Our responsibilities under those standards are further described in the "Auditor's Responsibilities for the Audit of the Financial Statements" section of our report.
+We are independent of the Company in accordance with the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants ("IESBA Code") (including international independence standards) together with the ethical requirements that are relevant to our audit of the Company's financial statements in the State of United Arab Emirets and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.